 Referring to the image on the right, around each new moon (moon is on left in image) and full moon (moon in on the right in image) – when the sun, Earth, and moon are located more or less on a line in space – the range between high and low tides is greatest.
 These are referred to as Spring Tides (Image: www.physicalgeography.net)

-Spring tides accompany January 2014′s supermoons.
-Will the tides be larger than usual at the January 1 and 31 new moons?
+Will the tides be higher during the supermoons ?
 Yes, all new moons (and full moons) combine with the sun to create larger-than-usual tides, but perigee new moons (or perigee full moons) elevate the tides even more.
 Each month, on the day of the new moon, the Earth, moon and sun are aligned, with the moon in between.
 This line-up creates wide-ranging tides, known as spring tides.
 High spring tides climb up especially high, and on the same day low tides plunge especially low.

 Effect of Super Moons – Energetic